leonardosecchin/scaled-algencan/README.md

 1. Download `metis-4.0.3.tar.gz` from <http://glaros.dtc.umn.edu/gkhome/fsroot/sw/metis/OLD>;
 1. Put `metis-4.0.3.tar.gz` in the `metis` directory. **Do NOT extract it**.

-*Metis is not mandatory for HSL packages.
-However, its use is recommended.*
+*Metis is recommended for HSL packages.
+It may be required for the correct compilation of the HSL libraries.*

 ## Compilation